polatsemih/web-api-v1/README.md

 ---

 ## Caching
-Utilizes `IMemoryCache` for in-memory caching and `IConnectionMultiplexer` (i.e., Redis) for distributed caching.
+Utilizes `Microsoft.Extensions.Caching.Memory` for in-memory caching and `StackExchange.Redis` for distributed caching.
-The Redis server is configured to run on a WSL2 Ubuntu distribution at port 6379.
+The `Redis server` is configured to run on a WSL2 Ubuntu distribution at port 6379.

 ---

 ## Logging
-Implements logging using `ILogger` to provide a robust and flexible logging infrastructure, helping to log data effectively.
+Implements logging using `Serilog` to provide a robust and flexible logging infrastructure, helping to log data effectively.

 ---

 ## Serialization
-Uses `JsonConvert` for serialization and deserialization of objects to and from JSON, ensuring data is easily readable and transferrable.
+Uses `Newtonsoft.Json` for serialization and deserialization of objects to and from JSON, ensuring data is easily readable and transferrable.